 In 2014 we launched our Lego theme and in 2017 we invested in new outfits, complete with Lego heads, and a new look for the car.

-We leave Sydney on June 28 (2019) and travel from Bondi to Batt Reef, Port Douglas in the Queensland.
-From Sydney icons to Great Dividing Range and Bebo State Forest we’ll take in iconic rural towns and visit 11 schools along the way.
+We leave Sydney on August 3,(2025) and travel from Bomaderry to Blacktown, we’ll take in iconic rural towns and visit schools along the way.
 Some nights we stay in motels other nights we’re in a swag, it always varies.

 Connecting with other teams is a really special part of the journey.
 Some cars pull up and make coffee for everyone in the morning and in the afternoon the Bash Busters host the party stop.
 Super Hubert is there every year and puts on a magic show for the kids.